damianhakert/damianhakert.github.io/source/jobs/index.md

 If you see yourself as a good fit with our company’s goals and team, then please review the current job openings on this page, and submit your resume and cover letter to be considered!

-Note: we do not accept solicitation by recruiters, recruiting agencies and outsourcing organizations.

 ## Available Openings

+*Note: we do not accept solicitation by recruiters, recruiting agencies and outsourcing organizations.* <a id="note"></a>

 ### Designer